Comparison of different Tate conjectures: The -adic obstruction of the BSD rank conjecture

-\end{proof} \begin{lem} Let $S$ be a noetherian scheme and $G$ be a smooth commutative group scheme over $S$ of finite type.
+\begin{lemma} Let $S$ be a Noetherian scheme and $G$ be a smooth commutative group scheme over $S$ of finite type.
 Let $\ell$ be a prime invertible on $S$.
-Then the inverse system of $\ell$-torsion sheaves $T_\ell G=(G[\ell^n])_{n\geq 1}$ is A-R $\ell$-adic.
-If all fibers of $G/S$ are geometrically connected, then
+Then the inverse system of $\ell$-torsion sheaves $T_\ell G=(G[\ell^n])_{n\geqslant 1}$ is A--R $\ell$-adic.
+If all fibres of $G/S$ are geometrically connected, then